jallanxjallan/onemanairforce/adaptation/scenes/landing_gear_collapse.md

 ---
 category: past
 date: 04 May 1948
+name: Landing Gear Collapse
 status: draft
+synopsis: '''RI-002 cracks a wing when the landing gear collapses prior to takeoff.'''
 title: Landing Gear Collapse
-synopsis: RI-002 cracks a wing when the landing gear collapses prior to takeoff.

 ---

 The landing gear collapses just as RI-002 is